 smsharma [at] princeton.edu

-Siddharth is a fourth-year graduate student, primarily interested in indirect/astrophysical detection of dark matter.
+Siddharth is a fifth-year graduate student, primarily interested in indirect/astrophysical detection of dark matter.
 Other interests include cosmological and collider probes of new physics, and application of novel inference methods to physics searches.
 Siddharth previously spent time in Cambridge, UK as an undergraduate and grew up in the sunny city of Moscow, Russia.

 Matt is a second-year graduate student interested in all aspects of searches for dark matter and other new physics.
 He received his B.A. from Cornell University in 2016.
 In addition to physics, Matt enjoys running, weightlifting, and backpacking.